citp/privacy-policy-historical/s/sh/sho/shoutmix.com.md

-> *The following text is extracted and transformed from the shoutmix.com privacy policy that was archived on 2016-11-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119073521id_/http%3A//www.shoutmix.com/v3/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shoutmix.com privacy policy that was archived on 2017-05-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170524091415id_/http%3A//www.shoutmix.com/v3/privacy.php) for the most accurate reproduction.*

 # ShoutMix - Privacy Policy

+**IMPORTANT ANNOUNCEMENT
+ShoutMix Web Services will cease all its operations permanently on May 31, 2017.
+ShoutMix has stayed in service for as long as possible but the service has finally come to an end.
+The platform and most of the software involved have reached their end of life.
+**

 ShoutMix Web Services (“ShoutMix”) operates several websites including shoutmix.com, shoutmix.net, and sht.mx.
 It is ShoutMix’s policy to respect your privacy regarding any information we may collect while operating our websites.